 Most companies use a fair wear and tear guide to evaluate your vehicle at the end of your lease.
 This guide explains what fair wear and tear is and what acceptable damages you may have.

 When you lease a car or lease a van, your finance company will expect it to be returned to in a fair condition.
 They will charge you an additional fee if your vehicle is returned heavily damaged or broken.
 To regulate the standards that vehicles are returned in, your finance company will have a set of fair wear and tear guidelines that they stick to.
 Most finance companies use the BVRLA’s Fair Wear and Tear standards, but this isn’t a guarantee so be sure to check with your finance company.
 You can request their Fair Wear and Tear guide from them at any time.

-Fair wear and tear is the typical and expected deterioration of your car due to its age and normal day-to-day use.
-It is not damage that happens because of an specific event like impact, harsh-treatment, negligent acts, inappropriate stowing of items or omissions.
+‘Fair wear and tear’ is the term used to describe the typical or expected decline of your vehicle due to its age and normal day-to-day usage.
+It is not damage that happens because of a specific event like impact, harsh-treatment, negligent acts, inappropriate stowing of items or omissions.

 When you lease a vehicle, you are borrowing it from the finance company for a certain period of time after which you will hand it back to them.
 You agree in your contract that the vehicle will be kept in good condition and looked after throughout the leasing period.
 If your car is returned in a state that is outside of fair wear and tear standards, then the leasing company will charge you to compensate for the cost of rectifying the damage or missing items like keys/service history.

 The kinds of damage that would be considered typically acceptable includes:

 Please take note that these are a rough generalisation of the acceptable damages and should not be taken as a definite record.
 Please double check with your finance company for their guidelines.

 The common types of damage that would flag up and cost you additional charges would be: